roshanbist/fullstack-ecommerce-frontend/README.md

 ## Deployment

 The application is deployed on vercel.
 Clicke here to see the [Live Demo](https://fullstack-ecommerce-frontend-sage.vercel.app/).
-The Backend of the application can be checked here.
+The Backend of the application can be found here.
 [Backend Demo](https://fullstack-ecommerce-backend-sx23.onrender.com/api/v1/products)